yz-cnsdqz/MOJO-release/README.md

 # We are **MO**re than our **JO**ints: Predicting How 3D Bodies Move

+## Citation
-This repo contains the official implementation of our paper:
+This repo contains the official implementation of our paper MOJO:
 ```
 @inproceedings{Zhang:CVPR:2021,
   title = {We are More than Our Joints: Predicting how {3D} Bodies Move},